Average Cost of College – Facts & Figures

 It’s no secret — the average cost of college stateside has skyrocketed in recent years.
 In the good old days, baby boomers were able to support themselves through higher education with just part-time summer jobs.
-Nowadays, millennials are struggling through their adult lives to repay the huge student loans they took amid the current rising cost of college.
-Although more expensive, college is not out of reach for most people, and, with some careful planning, it can even turn out to be a bargain.
-Read through for our full analysis.
+Nowadays, millennials are struggling through their adult lives to repay the huge student loans they took out.
+While the rising cost of college has rendered higher education more expensive, it is not out of reach for most people, and, with some careful planning, it can even turn out to be a bargain.
+Read on for our full analysis.

 Stats and Facts on the Average Cost of College